Alain (philosopher): Philosophy

-Alain did not develop a system; like most French philosophers of his generation he distrusted systems, even though, contrary to most of his colleagues, he did show a deep interest in studying systematic philosophers.
-He was an early (and quite unique) commentator of Hegel, a thorough and favourable critic of Hamelin, an admirer of Comte, three of the greatest systematic thinkers of the nineteenth and twentieth centuries.
+Alain did not develop a system; like most French philosophers of his generation, he distrusted systems, even though, contrary to most of his colleagues, he did show a deep interest in studying systematic philosophers.
+He was an early (and quite unique) commentator of Hegel, a thorough and favourable critic of Hamelin, and an admirer of Comte, three of the greatest systematic thinkers of the nineteenth and twentieth centuries.
 Despite the presence of his closely argued philosophical books, Alain is perhaps best placed in a tradition of French thinkers like Montaigne and Pascal.
 This comparison, favoured by André Maurois, was vigorously challenged by Georges Canguilhem who saw in this a way of denying “Alain his dignity as a philosopher.”
 In the end, Alain's thought is a typically modern one, which expresses itself in a fragmented way and for which truth is always local, precarious and constantly to be revised.
-Its coherence is, nevertheless, undeniable and features deep understanding of previous philosophers, from Plato through Descartes to Hegel and Comte, which correlates with the unity of his ideas, and its expression in certain regular themes.
+Its coherence is, nevertheless, undeniable and features a deep understanding of previous philosophers, from Plato through Descartes to Hegel and Comte, which correlates with the unity of his ideas and their expression in certain regular themes.

 Alain is probably best known for his views on politics which argue for a radical liberalism concerned with the role of the citizen in a democracy.
 His was the first attempt at political engagement by a philosopher in the name of philosophy.
 A man of the left, but without any ideology, distrustful of ideology, he defends the rights of individuals and their freedom to think and act.
-The role of the citizen was summed up in a paradox: to both obey and resist: that is, obey the laws but resist power by all legitimate means.
+The role of the citizen was summed up in a paradox: to both obey and resist; that is, obey the laws but resist power by all legitimate means.
 Alain remained a firm defender of democracy; on the international front, he was an untiring defender of peace.